jk977/twitch-plays-pi/README.md

 * Python 3
 * [whiptail](https://linux.die.net/man/1/whiptail) (used by config.sh)
 * FCEUX 2.1.2 or higher (for built-in Lua)
-* ffmpeg with libx264 and libmp3lame enabled
+* ffmpeg with libx264, libmp3lame, and librtmp enabled

 ## Usage